 I’m an arts writer, educator, researcher and public programmer living and working on unceded Bidjigal and Gadigal Country in Sydney, Australia.

-My work focuses on informal, youth-centred engagement programs, museum best practice and arts partnerships.
-I have worked for organisations including the Museum of Contemporary Art Australia, the South London Gallery, Kaldor Public Art Projects and the National Gallery of Australia.
+What I’ve come to call an intermediary arts practice is a body of work that focuses on informal, youth-centred engagement programs, community building, museum best practice and arts partnerships.
+I have worked for organisations including the Museum of Contemporary Art Australia, the South London Gallery, Kaldor Public Art Projects, the Biennale of Sydney and the National Gallery of Australia.

-I’m driven by an enthusiastic belief in art’s capacity to negotiate and inspire new ways of understanding ourselves and the world around us and my work is defined by values of:
+I’m driven by an enthusiastic belief in art and artists’ capacity to negotiate and inspire new ways of understanding ourselves and the world around us and my work is defined by values of:

 • Collaboration & generosity